Skip to main content

 • Create a student account and complete your housing application.

-• If you will live on campus, we must receive your $200 housing deposit before your room assignment will be processed.
+• If you live on campus, we must receive your $200 housing deposit before processing your room assignment.
 Deposits may be paid online.

 • New and transfer students who meet our off-campus residency policy should create a student account and complete an off-campus application.
 If you are under 21, download and complete the parent verification form from the housing application.
-Completed forms must be submitted to the office of residential and commuter life.
-Once we've reviewed your form, we will notify you if your request is approved or denied.
+Completed forms must be submitted to the Office of Residential and Commuter Life.
+We will notify you once we've reviewed your form if your request is approved or denied.

 6. Complete your student health record.